Ain’t No Meathead: A Fan’s Take On The New Zenith Defy Extreme

 …nearly every edge of the 45mm case is boldly faceted.

 There’s no doubt about it: the new Defy Extreme collection is not for the faint of heart or dainty of wrist.
 With this new release, Zenith has taken its heretofore boldest watch — the Defy El Primero 21 — and cranked up the styling to 25.
-Available in micro-blasted titanium brushed titanium or a two-tone micro-blasted titanium and rose gold combination, nearly every edge of the 45mm case is boldly faceted.
+Available in micro-blasted titanium, brushed titanium, or a two-tone combination of micro-blasted titanium and rose gold, nearly every edge of the 45mm case is boldly faceted.
 The standard Defy’s circular bezel is now complemented by a contrasting dodecahedral ring underneath, matching the new, bolder protective surrounds of the chronograph pushers.

 Improvements all around

 The faceted, Super-LumiNova-filled hands on this new model have also been enlarged for improved legibility.
 They sit atop a sapphire glass dial adorned with complementary hour markers, three contrasting chronograph register rings, and a chronograph power reserve indicator.
 The enlarged crown features deeper, more pronounced knurling than that of the Defy 21, and it also screws down, aiding in the watch’s improved 200m of water resistance.
 This new release comes on a marvelously angular titanium bracelet with a butterfly clasp, but thanks to a brand new single-button quick release system, it can be easily swapped for uniquely designed and included rubber or Velcro straps.